grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 She stepped over to the sonar station lifted the headphones over her ears.
 Without bothering to sit, she turned the directional control wheel with one hand, slowly back and forth, scanning for the sound of anything made by humans.
 One nice thing about being dead in the water was they weren't making any noise themselves.
 She could hear even the small waves against the hull of the _Prospect_.
 It was a rare pleasure to have such clean and uncompromised sound on sonar.
 But for all that silence, there wasn't anything to hear.

 The passive sonar was safer to use than the radar because it did not send out any signal that could be detected.
-You just listened for the sound any other vessel might be making.
+You just listened with underwater microphones for the sound any other vessel might be making.
 It also had the advantage that it could be used while submerged.
-Radar on the other hand could only be used while they were on the surface, and it sent out a big loud radio beacon that could be seen by any other ship with a radar unit, which was basically all of them.
+Radar on the other hand could only be used while they were on the surface, and it sent out a big loud radio beacon that could be seen by any other ship with a radar unit --- basically all of them.
 If there were any ships out there, the signal would bounce back to the _Prospect_ and they would know the location.
-But any other ship in range would also know the precise location of the _Prospect_.
+But any other ship in range could detect the radar signal and also know the precise location of the _Prospect_.
 Generally when Percy used radar, her habit was to dive soon afterwards.

 In this case the radar swung around to show a completely empty scope.
+There was nothing for miles in every direction.
 She left it scanning and eased herself into the sonar station chair and tried to get comfortable.

-[//]: # (Need to add radar range, and a paragraph here where Percy is sitting listening to sonar for a couple of hours.)
+For the next few hours she chain-smoked and listened to the emptiness of the ocean around them.
+It was a mind-numbing task that required concentration to try and pick out a signal from the muted hiss and rush that came down to her from the choppy surface.
+She swept the sonar mics in a circle covering every direction out from the _Prospect_ and back again.
+Having not found anything, she would start again.
+The continual effort at maintaining her attention on the search butted against the complete lack of any signal to focus on or track.
+She was beginning to think the best move might be to go check that they had enough food an water supplies to survive weeks of drifting on open ocean.

-Except... way off their rear port side.
-A very soft throbbing.
+Except then, way off their rear port side, a very soft throbbing came into her headset.
+She closed her eyes.
 It was faint and threaded, like the last heartbeats of a leviathan.
+She opened her eyes and glanced at the radar sweep, but it remained completely clean.

 She called Hemi over.
-"Listen to this, and tell me what it is."
+"Listen to this, and tell me what the fuck you think it is."

 Hemi had exceptional ears for sonar.
-He stood next to her and put the headphones on and closed his eyes.
+He stood next to her and put the headphones on and his eyes lost focus as he listened.
 The tips of his thick brown fingers rested on the top of the directional control wheel and eased it back and forth across the contact's heading.

-"Small surface craft, and moving... unusual though.
+"Very small surface craft, and moving... unusual though, and not just because it is tiny and in the deep ocean.
 It seems like it has almost no hull sound.
 I don't really hear any wake running along it."

 "Can you calculate a range?"

-"Ya, it's close.
+"It is close.
 Let's see."
 He looked at the dials of the sonar unit and scribbled some numbers on a scrap paper.
 "2 nautical miles, thereabouts maybe?
-I think you should be able to see them with the scope."
+I think you should be able to see it with the scope."

 Percy nodded and climbed up into the control compartment.
 She raised the periscope up and spun it around to the bearing of the target.
-She scanned slowly back and forth along the horizon line, where the dark gray of the water press-fit up against the light gray of the sky.
+She rolled the scope barrel slowly back and forth along the horizon line, where the dark gray of the water press-fit up against the light gray of the sky.
 With the _Prospect_ on the surface, and the scope up, she could see something like ten nautical miles on a clear day.
 This was as good as vision ever got on a submarine.

 "Even if it were a fucking canoe... at two miles away I should be able to see it."
 There was nothing but unblemished gray fields in her scope.
 She double-checked the bearing with Hemi.